 Yes, everyone already knows what your company does and what its values are, but it’s good to include these ideas in your brief.
 Doing so establishes consistency; your marketing team will always have these ideas in mind as they carry out the campaign.

 Your campaign purpose is different from your goals and objectives.
 Instead of describing clear outcomes and key performance indicators, the purpose details the overarching reasons for launching your marketing initiative:

 - Promoting a new product or service.

-Again, this is a high-level overview of what you plan to do.
 Describe what types of content your campaign will contain, how they will relate to each other, what platforms they’ll reside on and other significant, overarching details.

-Goals and objectives
+4. Goals and Objectives

 This is where you’ll list specific desired outcomes like KPIs.
 Be detailed enough that everyone involved in the campaign knows what they’re working toward.